Quality

 root causes

-The underlying issue that leads to a problem.
-The root cause is the fundamental problem, as opposed to any resulting symptom or effect.
+The true origin of a problem.
+The root cause is the fundamental problem, as opposed to any resulting symptoms or effects.

-The department within an organization responsible for processing customer orders for products.
-Sales ensures prompt and accurate delivery of the finished product to the external customer.
+The area of an organization that processes customer orders for products.
+The sales department ensures prompt and accurate delivery of the finished product to the external customer.

-Any material not used to create the final part.
-Scrap often occurs in the form of chips.
+Any material not used to create the final part, including any wasted or defective material.
+Scrapped material often occurs in the form of chips.

 Six Sigma